periodo/periodo-reconciler-py/README.md

 # periodo-reconciler-py
-a Python wrapper around https://github.com/periodo/periodo-reconciler
+a Python wrapper around [periodo/periodo-reconciler: Open Refine reconciliation service for PeriodO data](https://github.com/periodo/periodo-reconciler)

 # How to run the CSV reconciler on the test data